The action of a nilpotent group on its horofunction boundary has finite orbits: The Horofunction Boundary

-The horofunction boundary of a metric space $(X,d)$ is defined as follows.
+The horofunction boundary of a proper metric space $(X,d)$ is defined as follows.
 One assigns to each point $z\in X$ the function $\psi_z:X\to \R$,

 where $b$ is some base-point.
-If $X$ is proper, then the map $\psi:X\to C(X),\, z\mapsto \psi_z$ defines an embedding of $X$ into $C(X)$, the space of continuous real-valued functions on $X$ endowed with the topology of uniform convergence on compact sets.
+The map $\psi:X\to C(X),\, z\mapsto \psi_z$ defines a continuous injection of $X$ into $C(X)$, the space of continuous real-valued functions on $X$ endowed with the topology of uniform convergence on compact sets.
 The horofunction boundary is defined to be

 and its elements are called horofunctions.
 This definition seems to be due to Gromov~\cite{gromov:hyperbolicmanifolds}.
 For more information, see ~\cite{bgs}, ~\cite{rieffel_group}, and~\cite{AGW-m}.

 The action of the isometry group $\isom(X,d)$ of $X$ extends continuously to an action by homeomorphisms on the horofunction compactification.
 One can check that